Averydimbulb79/GPCH_kanban/README.md

 ---

-# Archive View
+# Archive Access

+Archive records can be accessed at two levels.

+## Main Board

 The main toolbar includes:

 `Show Archive`

-Archived cards are hidden during normal daily operations.

-Selecting Show Archive reveals archived cards alongside active cards.
+Selecting it reveals archived cards across the board.

-The button then changes to:
+The control then changes to:

 `Hide Archive`

-A visible notification indicates when Archive View is active.
+## Expanded Column

+Every expanded section also includes:

+`Show Archived`

+This displays archived records for that section directly inside its expanded workspace.

+This means archived records can be inspected without leaving the operational context currently being viewed.

+---

-## Archived Card Appearance
+# Archived Card Appearance

-Archived cards are visually subdued and display:
+Archived cards are visually subdued so they remain distinguishable from active work.

+Archived cards display:

 • ARCHIVED status
 • Original creation timestamp